-- Deliverable or laboratory Quizzes (TLx): 3 deliverable or quizzes referring to the results and conclusions of the 3 laboratory practices (one quiz per practice). - Laboratory Exam (PL): It consists of the assembly of an electrical circuit and the realization of different measurements in this circuit. - Evaluation Exams (PE1 y PE2): Written on-site exams focused on the practical and theoretical aspects of the subject.
-Consisting in the solving of exercises of application of the contents of the course.
-There will be 2 of these exams that will coincide with blocks 1 and 2 for the first one and the remaining blocks of the contents for the second one.
+- Deliverable or laboratory Quizzes (ELx): Some deliverable or quizzes referring to the results and conclusions of the 3 laboratory practices (one quiz per practice). - Laboratory Exam (PL): It consists of the assembly of an electrical circuit and the realization of different measurements in this circuit. - Intermediate Evaluation Exam (PEI): Written on-site exam focused on the practical and theoretical aspects of the subject.
+Consisting in the solving of some exercises of application of the contents of the course. - Final Evaluation Exam (PEF): A single face-to-face test with the same characteristics as the PEI.
+It is necessary to differentiate this test for the ordinary call will be the theoretical-practical written exam carried out at the end of the term that, although all the knowledge of the subject is required, it will focus on the topics not evaluated in the PEI.
+In the case of the extraordinary call and final evaluation, this test will evaluate all the topics seen in the whole course.